goodguyry/ryandomingue.com/_posts/2015-07-10-remembering-pinky.md

 layout: post
 title: Remembering Pinky
 excerpt: A tribute to the best dog ever, and the source of my wife&rsquo;s greatest joy.
+description: A tribute to the best dog ever, and the source of my wife's greatest joy.
+mainImage: /images/posts/remembering-pinky-hero.jpg
 tags: personal family
 picturefill: true
 ---